 The Hyundai Department Store in South Korea, for example, enlisted the help of retail design agency Prop Studios to create an attention-grabbing store design for their Around the World in 80 Days-inspired display.

-Aside from big, attention grabbing designs, the sense of sight can be engaged through your colour scheme.
+Aside from big, attention-grabbing designs, the sense of sight can be engaged through your colour scheme, even in simple floor displays.
 According to Forbes, each colour has a different meaning to a consumer.
 Orange is associated with good value, pink can make people calm, but use too much white and they may find your store boring.

 Let customers handle products to engage the sense of touch